Corvimae/kaizo-ironmon-plus/rules.md

 * (c) You may defeat wild Pokémon if you are trapped in the battle due to Bind, etc, with no other means of escape.

 #### 3.07 - Healing Items
-Items that restore health or PP or remove a non-volatile status effect may be used outside of battle.
+Items that restore health or PP or remove a non-volatile status effect may not be used outside of battle.
 * (a) Vitamins like PP Max, etc. are fine.

 #### 3.08 - Field Center-like Healing